PlaidCloud/website/content/en/docs/tasks/debug-application-cluster/debug-cluster.md

   - VM(s) shutdown
   - Network partition within cluster, or between cluster and users
-  - Crashes in Kubernetes software
+  - Crashes in PlaidCloud software
   - Data loss or unavailability of persistent storage (e.g. GCE PD or AWS EBS volume)
-  - Operator error, for example misconfigured Kubernetes software or application software
+  - Operator error, for example misconfigured PlaidCloud software or application software

 ### Specific scenarios:

   - Apiserver VM shutdown or apiserver crashing
     - Results
       - unable to stop, update, or start new pods, services, replication controller
-      - existing pods and services should continue to work normally, unless they depend on the Kubernetes API
+      - existing pods and services should continue to work normally, unless they depend on the PlaidCloud API
   - Apiserver backing storage lost
     - Results
       - apiserver should fail to come up